 I found this funny flowchart online to help you choose the right phone case for your phone.
 I have the very sensible “wallet case” but this funny flowchart tells me that I should really have the “food case”, party because I do get very, very hangry!
 But which phone case are you?

 You can download this infographic here.

 = In collaboration with tech21 =

-I’ve decided to play an exciting game of Bank Holiday Bingo, shall we all play along and see how we all do?
+Bank Holidays can be pretty predictable things.
+If yours is anything like ours, you’ll be expecting a round of lie-ins, roast dinners, grass cutting and DIY.
+I’ve decided to play an exciting game of Easter Bank Holiday Bingo to see just how formulaic my Easter Bank Holiday weekend was.
+Shall we all play along and see how we all do?
 How many can you get and who will shout “House!” first?